oskardudycz/event-driven.io/content/posts/2023-10-01--is_strategy_pattern_an_ultimate_solution_for_low_coupling/index.en.md

 Oskar

+p.s.
+Check also an article [The Lowly Strategy Pattern is Still Useful](https://jeremydmiller.com/2023/10/05/the-lowly-strategy-pattern-is-still-useful/) from Jeremy D. Miller.
+Accidentally we decided to write at the same time on this topic.
+But that's for good, as those are different perspectives and examples.
+The more, the merrier!

-p.s. **Ukraine is still under brutal Russian invasion.
+p.s.2. **Ukraine is still under brutal Russian invasion.
 A lot of Ukrainian people are hurt, without shelter and need help.** You can help in various ways, for instance, directly helping refugees, spreading awareness, putting pressure on your local government or companies.
 You can also support Ukraine by donating e.g. to [Red Cross](https://www.icrc.org/pl/donate/ukraine), [Ukraine humanitarian organisation](https://savelife.in.ua/pl/donate/) or [donate Ambulances for Ukraine](https://www.gofundme.com/f/help-to-save-the-lives-of-civilians-in-a-war-zone).